 We got an order in Anne Arundel County requiring a recidivist defense expert to produce his financial records before examining the Plaintiff.

-What I find to be incredible is that insurance companies pretty much know that we are going to push for these expert financial records.
+What I find to be incredible is that insurance companies know that we will push for these expert financial records.
 Does this lead them to pick experts that are further away from the insurance company’s trough?
-No. They see the iceberg right in front of them and decide to speed up the boat and name an expert that particularly has (1) a sorted financial history, and (2) has made painfully clear that if they get named as an expert, they are going to bail on the case.
+No. They see the iceberg right in front of them and speed up the boat and name an expert that particularly has (1) a sorted financial history, and (2) has clarified that if they get named as an expert, they will bail on the case.

 Does this post bait the GEICO’s, State Farms, and Nationwides of the world to pick non-frequent flyer experts in our cases?
 Absolutely.
 Does this hurt our clients because we lose the cross-examination material?
 Well, we lose the fodder for the cross but we get a more honest defense medical expert.
 I’ll take that deal.